kartik-venugopal/aural-player/README.md

 ### Important note for anyone upgrading from v2.2.0 (or older) to v2.3.0 or newer app versions

 Please read [this important note](https://github.com/maculateConception/aural-player/wiki/Important-note-for-anyone-upgrading-from-v2.2.0-(or-older)-to-v2.3.0-or-newer-app-versions), otherwise you will lose your previous app settings.

+## Building and running the app

+All you need is Xcode 12.2+, the [source code](https://github.com/maculateConception/aural-player/releases/latest), and a working knowledge of Swift.
+It is recommended to use the source code from the latest release (as opposed to the master branch) as code between releases can be buggy / unstable.

+Read the [quick start guide](https://github.com/maculateConception/aural-player/wiki/Building-and-running-Aural-Player-(quick-start-guide)) for more details.

 ## Documentation